Inside the loop circuit

 To understand that state, we need three simple signals.

-These are not the only chemicals in the brain.
-They are just the three easiest handles for understanding loop volume.
+These are not the only chemicals in the brain, and none of them is good or bad by itself.
+They are three useful handles for understanding how a loop starts, gets remembered, and either settles or stays ready.

 GO